 Depression can affect any person at any stage of life.
 Whether you are an introvert or an extrovert, male or female, depression can develop in certain situations.
-Once depression develops, the symptoms can drastically change a person’s life, their daily routines and their behaviour.
+Once depression develops, the symptoms can drastically change a person’s life, daily routines and behaviour.
 Often these changes worsen and ultimately prolong the depression.

 Every person experiences depression differently but often a person might suffer from physical symptoms such as headaches, digestive problems, exhaustion and fatigue or change of appetite or weight.
-Emotional symptoms also vary in intensity but often include loss of confidence, motivation and self belief.
+Emotional symptoms also vary in intensity but often include loss of confidence, motivation and self-belief.
 Both physical and emotional symptoms can prevent the depressed person from getting better.

 Those with depression often feel like those around them think they can turn on and off their condition like a switch.
 If it was as easy as all of a sudden letting everything go and moving on, depression wouldn’t be such a complex and difficult illness to treat.

 Let me help you to develop a different relationship with your feelings.

 Let me help you to regulate and tolerate your emotions better.

 Let me help you to challenge unhelpful negative thoughts.

 Let me help you to be more focused on the here-and-now.

 Let me help you to restore your confidence and self-belief.